willemverbuyst/bsn-js/README.md

 bsn-js can be used to generate a test BSN (burger service nummer) or validate an existing BSN

+works for JavaScript and TypeScript (type definitions included)

 ## installation

 `npm install bsn-js`